 Walking into your house after a long day at the office and saying, "Hey Google, switch on the lights," has appeal.
 It's convenient, something to show off, makes you feel like you're living in the future — plus opens up a huge range of options for how you light your home.

 With smart lighting kits like Philips Hue you can pick from 16 million colors, adjust the brightness of every light, illuminate parts of your home you never considered before — and above all, make your lighting fun.

-All you need is a Google Home device — we're using the $49 Home Mini — and the Philips Hue starter kit, which costs around $88 for four white bulbs, plus the Hub to connect them to your Wi-Fi network.
-Alternatively, a starter kit with four colored bulbs (which also do white) costs $100 more.
+All you need is a Google Home or Nest smart speaker or display — we're using the $49 Home Mini, now called the Nest Mini — and the Philips Hue starter kit, which costs around $90 for four white bulbs, plus the Hub to connect them to your Wi-Fi network.
+Alternatively, a starter kit with four colored bulbs (which also do white) costs around $200.

-This sounds like a big investment, compared to the couple of dollars regular light bulbs cost.
+This sounds like a big investment compared to the couple of dollars regular light bulbs cost.
 But a system like Philips Hue can be expanded on over time — years, if you like.
-And you don't need to worry about them blowing, as Philips says they should last for 15 years.
+And you don't need to worry about them blowing, as Philips says Hue bulbs should last for 15 years with average use.

 With Hue and Google Home, you can make the room any color you wantPhilips

 How to control Philips Hue lighting with Google Assistant